tcorbin20/Magic-8-Ball/README.md

-This is code fora magic 8 Ball
+This is code for a magic 8 Ball